An often-overlooked element of a smartphone is that of the Accessibility menu.

 - Scroll down the settings menu until you reach Accessibility.

-- Press it and then Voice Over is the top option.
+- Press it and then VoiceOver is the top option.

-- Once inside the Voice Over menu you can toggle the setting on.
-Insert screenshot of TalkBack activated
+- Once inside the VoiceOver menu you can toggle the setting on.

-Talkback on Android: the basics
+TalkBack on Android: the basics

-Be sure to check if the new update is waiting for you in the software update section of your phone.
+Depending on which smartphone you have, it will probably be running on Android 11, but be sure to check if the new update is waiting for you in the software update section of your phone.

 If not already selected, we recommend that you switch to a three-button navigation bar.
 This places a tab switcher, home, and back button at the bottom of the screen.

+Selected areas are indicated by a coloured box.
 To scroll through menus or screens apply two fingers and swipe in your intended direction.
 If you want to pull down the notifications bar place two fingers near the top of the screen and then move the fingers down.

 When in a setting such as the tab switcher, you can close items by placing two fingers on the screen and swiping up.